TypedRest/TypedRest-DotNet/README.md

 Install the [TypedRest](https://www.nuget.org/packages/TypedRest/) NuGet package in your REST client project.

-You can then use the classes `EntryEndpoint`, `CollectionEndpoint`, `ElementEndpoint`, `TriggerEndpoint`, `PaginationEndpoint`, `StreamEndpoint` and `BlobEndpoint` to build a local representation of a remote REST service.
+You can then use the classes `EntryEndpoint`, `CollectionEndpoint`, `ElementEndpoint`, `ActionEndpoint`, `PaginationEndpoint`, `StreamEndpoint` and `BlobEndpoint` to build a local representation of a remote REST service.
 Based on our usecase sample this could look like this:
 ```cs
 class SampleEntryEndpoint : EntryEndpoint
 {